MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-data-connectivity.md

 1. Reboot DUT.
 1. After boot, open Cellular settings and click Connect to Cellular.
 Cellular should connect and internet browsing should work.

-### Auto-connect after resume from wake from hibernation (S4)
+### After wake from hibernation (S4), Cellular auto-connects
   1. Ensure "Let Windows manage this connection" is checked in Cellular settings.
   1. Put DUT into S4.
   1. Wake DUT and verify it automatically establishes a cellular connection.
 The user should be able to browse the internet.
 ### After wake from hibernation (S4), connect Cellular manually
   1. With Ethernet unplugged and Wi-Fi toggled off, uncheck "Let Windows manage this connection" in Cellular settings.
   1. In an admin CMD prompt run command:  shutdown -h
   1. Machine will hibernate.
 After more than 30 seconds press the machine's power button to wake from hibernation.
-Log back in, open Cellular settings, and click to Connect to Cellular.
+Log back in, open Cellular settings, and click Connect to Cellular.
 Cellular should connect and the user should be able to browse the internet.
 ### After wake from screen sleep, Cellular auto-connects
   1. With Ethernet unplugged and Wi-Fi toggled off, verify an active cellular connection.
   1. (Optional) Allow the screen to sleep.
 You can set the screen sleep to 1 minute under Settings -> System -> Power & sleep.
 The setting should not be set to "Never".
-  1. Wake the screen by using mouse or keyboard and log back in.
+  1. Wake the screen by using the mouse or keyboard and log back in.
 Cellular should stay connected and the user should be able to browse internet (also via container for VAIL/WCOS).

 ## MB data connectivity troubleshooting guide
 1. Logs can be collected and decoded using these instructions: [MB Collecting Logs](mb-collecting-logs.md)